akshaybabloo/DataLogger/README.md

 1. Open Qt Creator (the IDE that comes with Qt), `File -> Open File or Project...` then select `DataLogger/` folder.
 2. The IDE should be able to automatically detect `CMakeLists.txt` file and open a configuration view, make sure you select the a configuration that looks like - `Desktop Qt 5.15.* <build type>` - `<build type>` could be `clang 64bit` (mac) or `msvc 64-bit` (windows).
 3. Clicking on the play button (bottom left) should run the program and open a GUI.

+### 4.1.
+Streaming Data Over UDP

+After clicking `Stream Data` button, all the data will be streamed to your `http://localhost:45454`.
+Clicking on the same button will stop streaming.